 Classes: Composition, Selected Topics in Literature, American Literature II, African American Literature, Modern and Contemporary Fiction, William Faulkner, and American Studies

-He is the author of essays on Erskine Caldwell and Flannery O’Connor as well as In the Shadow of the Black Beast: African American Masculinity in the Harlem and Southern Renaissances (LSU Press, 2010).
-He is editor of Southerners on Film: Essays on Hollywood Portrayals Since the 1970s (McFarland, 2011).
-He is currently engaged in two research projects, one that features William Faulkner and a second that features American presidential birthplaces.
+He has published essays on William Faulkner, Robert Penn Warren, Jean Toomer, Erskine Caldwell, Flannery O’Connor, and Zora Neale Hurston, as well as In the Shadow of the Black Beast: African American Masculinity in the Harlem and Southern Renaissances (LSU Press, 2010).
+He is editor of Southerners on Film: Essays on Hollywood Portrayals Since the 1970s (McFarland, 2011), and (with Christopher Rieger) Faulkner and Hurston (Southeast Missouri State UP, 2017) and the forthcoming Faulkner and Hemingway.
+He is currently engaged in two larger research projects; one features William Faulkner and the other features American presidential birthplaces.